Skip to main content

 Side effects tend to be dose-dependent, often lessen as your body adjusts, and vary by person.

-These medications work as long as you continue taking them.
-Stopping the medication often leads to regaining weight.
+Continued use is typically required to maintain results, and discontinuation may lead to weight regain in some individuals.
 That’s why they’re usually prescribed alongside lifestyle changes like improved nutrition, physical activity, and behavior therapy for long-term success.

 There’s no one-size-fits-all answer.
 Factors to consider include: